cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 - `Permissionless`: no need to whitelist connections, modules, or denominations.
 - `Gaurantee of exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
 - `Escrow enabled`: an account owned by the module will hold tokens and facilitate exchange.
-- `Refundable`: tokens are refunded by escrow when an orders is cancelled
+- `Refundable`: tokens are refunded by escrow when an order is cancelled
 - `Basic orderbook`: a store of orders functioning as an orderbook system
-- `Partial filled orders`: allows takers to partially fill an order by a maker

 ## Technical Specification